T-Mads/Budget-Control-Sample/README.md

 ![Webhook](./images/setupwebhook.png)
 #### [Optional] Testing the runbook
 The runbook can be tested by navigating to the created Automation Account and finding the runbook tab.
 Here the different runbooks will be listed among these the RemoveRG runbook will occur.
-The runbok can then be tested by pressing start and supplying a name.
+The runbook can then be tested by pressing start and supplying a name.

 ![Webhook](./images/runbooktest.png)

-**Note** the runbook can be ran in preview mode where it will output what resources would be deleted but not delete them.
+**Note** the runbook can be run in preview mode where it will output what resources would be deleted but not delete them.
 This is a good way to test that everything works as expected.
 Also remember to have the Automation Account configured with Run As.
 ## Troubleshooting
 If you experience problems feel free to open an issue.
-We will attempt to respond as soon as possible.
-Do however note that the project is offered under MIT license and that response time might vary.
+The project is not monitored frequently and long waiting times might occur.
+You are also welcome to contribute with answers to another persons issue.

 ## Read More
 Budgets in Azure: https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets